 What should I do if I cannot bring my parking permit with me to British Columbia?

 SPARC BC can issue you a temporary parking permit.
-You will need to present official documentation from the issuing agency in your country of original which identifies you as a current and valid parking permit holder, or you may provide proof of your
+You will need to present official documentation from the issuing agency in your country of original which identifies you as a current and valid parking permit holder, or you may provide proof of

-disability from your home jurisdiction, such as a medical certificate or other appropriate medical document.
+your disability from your home jurisdiction, such as a medical certificate or other appropriate medical document.
 Please visit our office upon arrival in British Columbia, or mail the documents to us.
-If you intend to mail the documents, you will also
+If you intend to mail the documents, you will

-dates.
+and departure dates.
 There is a $23.00 Canadian processing fee for all permits issued.

 Should you require more information regarding our parking permits, please give us a call at 604-718-7744 and one of our representatives would be pleased to help.